PythonAtSea/NeoPWM/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/a60544b4-5975-4627-9180-ef3238b6974e)
 ### Very rough draft of case
 I made a rough draft of the case, and realized a couple things I need to change, including the location of the daughterboard interconnect.
 This is because the bolt will intersect it's location, which won't work.
-Ialso learned to not directly derive stuff from the PCB CAD, because any changes to the PCB breaks _everything_
+I also learned to not directly derive stuff from the PCB CAD, because any changes to the PCB breaks _everything_

 ![image](https://github.com/user-attachments/assets/a3b54686-85ee-451f-a484-d22b096f0912)
+## 6/3/25, 3 hours
+### Case
+Originally I wanted to have m2 screws holding the top and bottom parts of the case together, but after I made a rough draft I printed it out and pressfitting it actually works quite well, so I'm probably gonna do that cuz m2 screws seem easy to mess up.
+I still have to make the case for the version with the intergrated light tho.